Maya and Yehuda Devir: Publication history

-Half a year after the first cartoon, in May 2017, the series was featured on Lithuanian website Bored Panda, with others following including the Huffington Post and the IndiaTimes.
+In May 2017, the series was featured on Lithuanian website Bored Panda, with others following including the Huffington Post and the IndiaTimes.
 Yehuda Devir's Instagram account received hundreds of thousands of followers in the next few days.
-At first, the Devirs thought that Instagram had broken, since their followers would climb by 10,000 every time they hit "refresh".
+At first, the Devirs thought that Instagram had broken, since their follower count climbed by 10,000 every time they hit "refresh".
 They reached 1.5 million followers in a week.
 That month, Maya Devir launched an online store, initially offering autographed prints of their illustrations, which sold well.
 Maya says the online store is now their daily income; in October 2017 she left her job as an art director to manage that full time.
 By 2019 the store had expanded into selling three book collections of One of Those Days images, and merchandise imprinted with popular cartoons.

 Their comics chronicled their pregnancy in 2018-2019.
-Getting pregnant was difficult, as was sharing their trials through their comics; the image that announced their pregnancy was their first to get over a million likes.
+The couple said that getting pregnant was difficult for them, and they shared their trials through their comics; the image that announced their pregnancy was their first to get over a million likes.
 Their daughter, Ariel, was born in April 2019, and became an equal part of their series.
 She brought challenges, including complex emotions, and less time for the parents to devote to themselves, each other, and their business, which the Devirs also shared in their comics.
 The family moved from Tel Aviv to Kibbutz Beit Alfa, where Maya's parents lived, to help care for the new baby.
-One popular cartoon addressed the difficulty of leaving baby Ariel in the care of her grandmothers as her parents traveled to shows and lectures.
+One popular cartoon addressed the difficulty of leaving baby Ariel with her grandmothers as her parents traveled to shows and lectures.

 In 2019, the Devirs gave a TEDx talk on their relationship in Klagenfurt, Austria, in June, and won the Most Creative Content Maker Award at the Inflow Global Summit Awards, an international competition for social media influencers in Istanbul, Turkey, in October.
 They were listed among 10 groundbreaking Israeli entrepreneurs by TheMarker business newspaper.